You shouldn’t install Apple’s iOS 10.3.3 beta until you’ve prepared.

-While most of you will want to wait for the official version of iOS 10.3.2 to roll out, others might want to give the iOS 10.3.2 update a try right now.
+While most of you will want to wait for the official version of iOS 10.3.3 to roll out, some of you might want to give the iOS 10.3.3 update a try right now.

-An iOS 10.3.2 beta is available for devices capable of running iOS 10.
-The list includes the iPhone 7, iPhone 6s, iPhone 6, and many others.
+The iOS 10.3.3 beta is available for devices capable of running iOS 10.
+The list includes the iPhone 7, iPhone 6, iPhone 5, and many others.

 Read Apple's Beta Rules & Conditions

-If you decide you want to download the iOS 10.3.2 beta for your device, you'll want to first go over the rules and regulations for Apple's iOS beta software process.
+If you decide you want to download the iOS 10.3.3 beta onto your device, you'll want to first go over the rules and regulations for Apple's iOS beta software process.

-If you want to download the iOS 10.3.2 beta for free, you'll need to join the Beta Software Program.
+If you want to download the iOS 10.3.3 beta when it arrives, you'll need to join the Beta Software Program.
 Like the developer beta, Apple's Beta Software Program has some rules that you'll want to follow.

 Before you download and install iOS 10.3.3 beta, read Apple's FAQ on the Beta Software Program because it will answer many of your burning questions and help you understand some of the important do's and don'ts.